Harsha-Gogada-009/Harsha-Gogada-009/README.md

 I am a passionate Deep Learning and Machine Learning enthusiast, actively working on real-world AI applications.
 I enjoy solving complex problems with PyTorch and Scikit-learn.
 ---
 ## 🔥 About Me
-- 🎯 Deep learning practitioner with expertise in **CNNs, RNNs, Transformers, and Object Detection**.
+- 🎯 Ex-NIT Trichy **ML** Research Intern.
 - 🏆 Active on **Kaggle**, solving real-world dataset problems.
-- 💻 Experienced in building **end-to-end machine learning applications**.
+- 💻 Deep learning practitioner with expertise in **CNNs, RNNs, Transformers, and Object Detection**
 - 📚 Passionate about **research, AI applications, and model deployment**.